Great Ogboru

-Great Ovedje Ogboru (born April 10, 1958) is a Nigerian businessman and politician who was the gubernatorial candidate for Alliance of Democracy, Democratic Peoples' Party and Labour Party in the 2003, 2007 and 2015 Delta State governorship elections.
-He was also the gubernatorial nominee for All Progressives Congress (APC) in 2019 Delta State governorship elections.
+Great Ovedje Ogboru (born 10 April 1958) is a Nigerian businessman and politician who was the gubernatorial candidate for the Alliance of Democracy, the Democratic Peoples' Party and the Labour Party in the 2003, 2007 and 2015 Delta State governorship elections.
+He was also the gubernatorial nominee for the All Progressives Congress (APC) in the 2019 Delta State governorship elections.